 Never Seeing Death?

 Or do you?
 Verse 51: “Truly, truly, [not falsely, falsely!]
 I say to you, if anyone keeps my word, he will never see death.”
 He will never taste death.
-One of the most powerful moments in my seminary days was at the funeral of James Morgan, my 36-year-old systematic theology teacher.
-Lewis Smedes was preaching the sermon, and at one point he lifted up his majestic voice and cried, “James Morgan is not dead!”
+One of the most powerful moments in my seminary days was at the funeral of Jaymes Morgan, my 36-year-old systematic theology teacher.
+Lewis Smedes was preaching the sermon, and at one point he lifted up his majestic voice and cried, “Jaymes Morgan is not dead!”
 My spine tingled, with the heralding of glorious truth.

-So if James Morgan was not dead at his funeral, and a few months earlier he was not dead as he taught my theology class, what happened in between?
+So if Jaymes Morgan was not dead at his funeral, and a few months earlier he was not dead as he taught my theology class, what happened in between?
 Did he die?
 Let’s let Jesus answer from John 11:25–26.
 He says to Martha at Lazarus’ grave: “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”
 Though he die, he never dies.